 Nonetheless, our communities and families count on you to do our bidding, not serve as an enabler in our massive national addiction system.
 Failing to commit to recovery is to guarantee that we'll all hit rock bottom.

-If you have yet to take the test, my question to you is this: If you say you can quit anytime you want, then why not prove your commitment to recovery for all of us by passing this simple Sobriety Test?
+If you have yet to take the test, our question to you is this: If you say you can quit anytime you want, then why not prove your commitment to recovery for all of us by passing this simple Sobriety Test?

 Corporations are not persons with human rights, but property with privileges that may be revoked.